 Duvets and pillows are supplied but you will be required to bring your own towels, tea towels and bed linen – or you can make your holiday a real break and let us provide freshly laundered sheets and duvet covers for everyone (just tick on the booking form if required).

-All the holiday homes are 6 berth (except Godrevy) having one double bedroom and the other double bed can be made up in the lounge area.
+All the holiday homes are 6 or 8 berth (except Godrevy) having one double bedroom and the other double bed can be made up in the lounge area.
 All holiday homes have there own private garden furniture outside.

 Well-behaved pets are allowed in certain caravans only by prior arrangement but must be kept on a lead at all times.